-4.Guide to ACCA examination assessment
+4. Guide to ACCA examination assessment

-ACCA reserves the right to examine any learning outcome contained within the study guide at any examination session.
+ACCA reserves the right to examine any learning outcome contained within the study guide.
 This includes knowledge, techniques, principles, theories, and concepts as specified.
 For the financial accounting, audit and assurance, law and tax exams except where indicated otherwise, ACCA will publish examinable documents once a year to indicate exactly what regulations and legislation could potentially be assessed within identified examination sessions.